Where to start your journey into Japan’s iconic horror franchise

 Unfortunately, this creates a problem for the 2002 movie, because unlike all the other Sadakos, Samara has no reason to continue the curse after being laid to rest.
 She wasn’t driven by a need to reproduce like book-Sadako, she wasn’t scorned and hated by the world like TV-Sadako, and she’s not a monstrous force of nature like film-Sadako.
 She was a young girl who couldn’t control her powers and just wanted someone to listen to her.
 So the movie has to pull an unconvincing twist so we can have the same ending as all other Ring adaptations, despite that ending making no sense for the movie we’ve seen up to that point.
 The Ring is unusual for being an American remake where the story would have been better if they’d changed more, instead of less, and will thus probably leave viewers cold after watching.

 Marco Cian is a second-year ALT in Toyooka, Hyogo.
 He couldn’t make it through the South Korean Ring movie.
 The Ryuji analogue was just too insufferable.
 He also found Spiral to be a wonderful unintentional comedy.
 Seriously, “You smell like a corpse!”?
 Hilarious.
-He reads a lot, particularly fantasy, and he even wrote his own fantasy novel, which you can find on his Substack here (new chapters every other week).
+He reads a lot, particularly fantasy, and he even wrote his own fantasy novel, which you can find on his Substack here (new chapters every other week) or his blog here.